Bicycle Racing Kaua`i presents:

 Start at Koke`e Road at intersection of the haul cane road in Kekaha, Kaua`i, pole #817.
 Finish in Koke`e State Park near the entrance to Kanaloahuluhulu Meadow, pole #0702.
 Start and Finish zones are controlled; only cyclists with race numbers may start, enter the coned finish chute and cross the line.
 First half of course is closed (pending County approval); second half is open to traffic.
 Center-line rule applies throughout after the initial flat start section.

-ENTRY FEES (2023)
+ENTRY FEES

 ELIGIBILITY / LICENSE

+A USA Cycling (USAC) license is required for all riders.
 Riders who do not have an annual license may buy a one-day license during online registration.
-All adult racers must sign their own USAC waiver online.
+Each adult racer must sign their own USAC waiver online.
+Each participant must receive and wear a race-issued bib number.

 PACKET PICK-UP